Trayce Thompson Player Props: Dodgers vs. Cubs

 Trayce Thompson At The Plate

-- Thompson is batting .273 with four home runs and four walks.
+- Thompson is batting .233 with four home runs and five walks.

-- Thompson has had a base hit in four of 10 games this year, and multiple hits once.
+- Thompson has had a base hit in five of 13 games this season, and multiple hits once.

-- Thompson has driven in a run in three games this year (30.0%), including two games with multiple runs batted in.
+- In three games this season (23.1%), Thompson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.